Gold Open Access

 Oxford University Press (OUP)

-• Corresponding authors of Charles University have the opportunity to use the full waiver of the Open Access publication fee (APC).
+• Corresponding authors of Charles University have the opportunity to use the full waiver of the Open Access publication fee (APC) in all journals with the following exceptions (the following journals are not eligible):

 • Astronomy & Geophysics